We tried out the delicious local chicken and the popular Kawamata Shamo chicken!

 table of contents

-This time, we will explore the appeal of Kawamata Shamo, a product certified by Fukushima Prefecture.
+This time, we'll explore the appeal of Kawamata Shamo, which is also a certified Fukushima Prefecture brand product.

 What kind of chicken is Kawamata Shamo?